14 min read

 Key Takeaways

-• Thanks to digital-first brands like Netflix and Amazon, AI-enabled personalization is expected for every business—including P&C insurers
+• Thanks to digital-first brands like Amazon and Netflix, AI-enabled personalization is expected for every business—including P&C insurers

 • Geospatial analytics, computer vision, and other forms of AI are increasingly used to quickly and accurately assess and price risk for truly fitted cover

-• By 2030, as much as half of all routine claims will be automatically processed and paid using AI
+• By 2030, over 50% of routine property claims may be automatically processed and paid using AI

 Artificial Intelligence (AI) in Insurance